Pronounced: Purr-cue-TAY-knee-us BA-loon VAL-view-low-PLAS-tee

 During your stay, the hospital staff will take steps to reduce your chance of infection such as:

 There are also steps you can take to reduce your chances of infection such as:

 Recovery time is minimal.
 There will be a bandage over the puncture site.
-You may be prescribed a blood thinner, like aspirin.
+You may be prescribed a blood thinner.
 Certain strenuous activities will be limited.
-Other activities, like exercises and fluid intake, may be encouraged.
+Light exercise and fluid intake may be encouraged.
 Your doctor will want to see you several days to weeks later.

 It is important for you to monitor your recovery after you leave the hospital.
 Alert your doctor to any problems right away.
 If any of the following occur, call your doctor: